Table Of Contents

 In the supposed location where Our Lady appeared near the old banyan tree; a monumental monument was built with the image of three banyan trees and Our Lady of La Vang in the center.
 And the Statue of Our Lady of La Vang is also placed in many places in the Sanctuary.
 Our Lady is often shown with the image of a gentlewoman holding a baby in Ao Dai, the traditional Vietnamese costumes.

 In addition, on the grounds of the La Vang Church, there is also a well of Our Lady of La Vang; where every believer comes here to take a sip of water to pay homage to Our Lady.
-Many believers believe that well water has the ability to cure diseases in the body.
+Many believers believe that well water can cure diseases in the body.

 La Vang pilgrimage festival

 The La Vang pilgrimage festival takes place every 3 years at La Vang Holy Land.
 According to the festival history, the first pilgrimage festival of Our Lady of Lavang was held in 1901.
-Regarding the date of the festival, there are different but also taken place in August.
+Regarding the date of the festival, there are differences but also took place in August.